radhikajindal13/flixhub/README.md

 # 🎬 FlixHub - Explore Trending Movies & TV Shows

 FlixHub is a sleek and powerful React-based frontend application that allows users to browse, search, and explore movies and TV shows using The Movie Database (TMDB) API.
-It features a beautiful UI, dark/light theme toggle, voice command integration (Alan AI), and category-based filtering.
+It features a beautiful UI, dark/light theme toggle and category-based filtering.

 ---